rkabuto1/Body-Workout-Project/README.md

 ---

 ## Future Improvements
 - Add export functionality to save schedules as PDFs or CSVs.
-- Integrate a graphical user interface (GUI).
 - Enhance the calorie calculator with more precise metabolic rate formulas.

----

-## License
-This project is open-source and available under the MIT License.